-- a. develop skills to quantitatively analyze deformation of the earth's crust - b. identify and map the superposed structures - c. understand the importance of determining bed's face in relation to interpretation - d. determine and interpret major structures in complex structural setting - e. gain firm knowledge on stereographic plotting and interpretation of structural data - f. explain stress-strain relation to rock deformation - g. apply the knowledge of structural geology to other branches of geosciences
+- a. develop skills to quantitatively analyze deformation of the earth's crust - b. identify and map the superposed structures - c. understand the importance of determining bed's face in relation to interpretation - d. determine and interpret major structures in complex structural setting - e. gain firm knowledge on stereographic plotting and interpretation of structural data

+- f. explain stress-strain relation to rock deformation - g. apply the knowledge of structural geology to other branches of geosciences
-Unit 1: Introduction to course content and schedule of lectures, concept of structural elements and its grouping, coding of structural elements, penetrative and non-penetrative structures, tectonites, fabric.

-Unit 2: Top and bottom criteria

-Unit 3: Minor structures (drag folds; cleavage & schistosity and lineation) and their relation to major structures

-Unit 4: Mechanics of folding, relations of thrust fault with folding, stereographic 4 projection-its principle, analysis and interpretation
+Unit/Chapter No of Classes Unit 1: Introduction to course content and schedule of lectures, concept of 2 structural elements and its grouping, coding of structural elements, penetrative and non-penetrative structures, tectonites, fabric.
+Unit 2: Top and bottom criteria 2 Unit 3: Minor structures (drag folds; cleavage & schistosity and lineation) their relation to major structures and Unit 4: Mechanics of folding, relations of thrust fault with folding, stereograp projection-its principle, analysis and interpretation ohic 4 IN-COURSE - 1 Unit 5.
+Strong analysis strong theory strong components str